A sharper energy method for the localization of the support to some stationary Schr{\"o}dinger equations with a singular nonlinearity: Application to the localization property to the case of Neumann boundary conditions

-In Bégout and D\'iaz~\cite{MR2876246}, the authors study existence, uniqueness, smoothness and localization property for the equations~\eqref{thmexidir1} below with an external source $F$ belonging to $L^\frac{m+1}{m}(\O)$ with $0<m<1$ (see, for instance, Theorem~3.5 in Bégout and D\'iaz~\cite{MR2876246}).
-In theorems below, we show that the same results hold true with the weaker assumption $F\in L^2(\O).$ Indeed, when $|\O|<\infty$ and $0<m<1,$ $L^\frac{m+1}{m}(\O)\inj L^2(\O)$ and $L^\frac{m+1}{m}(\O)\neq L^2(\O).$ Hypotheses on $(a,b)\in\C^2$ are the same as in Bégout and D\'iaz~\cite{MR2876246}, except we have to require $b\neq0.$ Note that from Bégout and D\'iaz~\cite{MR2876246} to this paper, there was a change of notation.
-See Comments~\ref{com} for precision.
+\begin{rmk} In Bégout and D\'iaz~\cite{MR2876246}, the authors study existence, uniqueness, smoothness and localization property for the equations~\eqref{1} with an external source $F$ belonging to $L^\frac{m+1}{m}(\O)$ with $0<m<1$ (see, for instance, Theorem~3.5 in Bégout and D\'iaz~\cite{MR2876246}).
+Below, we explain how the same results hold true with the weaker assumption $F\in L^2(\O).$ Indeed, when $|\O|<\infty$ and $0<m<1,$ $L^\frac{m+1}{m}(\O)\inj L^2(\O)$ and $L^\frac{m+1}{m}(\O)\neq L^2(\O).$ Results of existence can be found in Bégout and D\'iaz~\cite{MR3315701} jointly to some others additional results.
+Hypotheses on $(a,b)\in\C^2$ are the same as in Bégout and D\'iaz~\cite{MR2876246}, except we have to require $b\neq0.$ Note that from Bégout and D\'iaz~\cite{MR2876246} to the present paper, there was a change of notation.
+See Remark~\ref{com} for precision.
+Throughout this remark, equation \eqref{1} with homogeneous Dirichlet boundary condition are considered and $F$ is always assumed to belong in $L^2(\O)$ (instead of $L^\frac{m+1}{m}(\O)$ in Bégout and D\'iaz~\cite{MR2876246}) and assumptions on $(a,b)$ are \eqref{ab} and Assumption~\ref{ass}, instead of (2.2) and (2.3) in Bégout and D\'iaz~\cite{MR2876246}.